 Rapid force production is critical to improve performance and prevent injuries.
 However, changes in rate of force/torque development caused by the repetition of maximal contractions have received little attention.
 The aim of this study was to determine the relative influence of rate of torque development (RTD) and peak torque (Tpeak) on the overall performance (i.e. mean torque, Tmean) decrease during repeated maximal contractions and to investigate the contribution of contractile and neural mechanisms to the alteration of the various mechanical variables.
 Eleven well-trained men performed 20 sets of 6-s isokinetic maximal knee extensions at 240°·s-1, beginning every 30 seconds.
 RTD, Tpeak and Tmean as well as the Rate of EMG Rise (RER), pe...

-The aim of this study was to measure the extent to which potentiation changes in response to an isom...
+The aim of this study was to monitor muscle contractile performance in vivo, using an electrical sti...

 Rapid force production is critical to improve performance and prevent injuries.
 However, changes in ...